Efficient HDR Reconstruction from Real-World Raw Images: Methodology

-Although the reparameterization has achieved promising results on other tasks \cite{ding2021repvgg, chen2022repghost, ding2019acnet, zhang2021edge}, its application in reparameterization blocks for low-level visual tasks remains scarce.
-We integrate previous reparameterization blocks and flexibly design reparameterization blocks with six operator combinations to enhance the feature representation of the model for HDR and denoising tasks.
-The TCB consists of several fundamental units: (1) a standard $3\times3$ convolution for a solid foundation; (2) extending and squeezing convolution to enhance feature expressiveness, (3) Sobel and Laplacian operators for extracting first and second-order spatial derivatives to identify edges; (4) a jump connection to avoid gradient vanishing or exploding, and (5) a $1\times1$ convolution to encourage information exchange between channels.
-It's paramount to underscore that we exclusively employ the TCB with the Laplacian operator within the decoder.
+The combined feature map is then fed into a non-linear activation layer.
+PReLU is employed in our experiments.
+It is paramount to underscore that we exclusively employ the TCB with the Laplacian operator within the decoder.
 This selective approach is grounded in Laplacian operator effectiveness for noise-free images, underpinning its application to enhance feature representation in contexts devoid of noise.